gchq/sleeper/docs/designs/transaction-log-state-store.md

 transaction that's already been applied locally.
 With DynamoDB, consistent reads can enforce that you're really up-to-date.

 We can also skip to a certain point in the transaction log.
-We have a separate process whose job is to write regular snapshots of the model.
-Every few minutes, we can take a snapshot against the latest transaction and write a copy of the whole model to S3.
-We can point to it in DynamoDB as in the S3 state store's revision table.
-This allows any process to quickly load the model without needing to read the whole transaction log.
-Only transactions that happened after the snapshot need to be read.
+We can have a separate process whose job is to write regular snapshots of the model.
+This can run every few minutes, and write a copy of the whole model to S3.
+We can point to it in DynamoDB, similar to the S3 state store's revision table.
+This lets us get up to date without reading the whole transaction log.
+We can load the snapshot of the model, then load the transactions that have happened since the snapshot, and apply them in memory.

 ### Transaction size